ItsHiatus/Kick-Ban-Handler/README.md

 		Note: 'id' must be a UserId
 		      'moderator' must be a string or Player object 'reason' will default to "No reason given" when nil

+Notes:
+Moderators must be added to to Moderator list (Name or UserId)

+Must use Resolver.VerifyGameAccess() when a player joins to check if they're banned or not